Table of Contents

 - Do not share food and drinks

 Cholera is a very fatal disease.
 It is an infectious ailment that can turn life-threatening within hours if left untreated.
 Cholera causes dehydration and watery loose bowels.
-It is spread by contaminated water and thus, increases during monsoon in India.
+It is spread by contaminated water and thus, increases during monsoons in India.

 Prevention tips for Cholera:

 - Use boiled and purified water for preparing meals

 - Wash your hands before and after you eat

 - If you get soaked in rain, bathe with clean water to avoid catching infections